Private Schools Glossary

 NAIS

-NAIS or The National Association of Independent Schools is a national organization which provides a wealth of data and support for its 1500 member schools.
+NAIS or The National Association of Independent Schools is a national organization that provides a wealth of data and support for its 1500 member schools.
 It also lobbies for private schools in the various Washington, DC, fora and legislative chambers.

 PG